 Tooth Colored Fillings

-Teeth can sometimes turn yellow due to underlying issues such as cavities.
+Teeth can sometimes turn yellow due to underlying issues such as cavities or old leaking silver.
 A dentist will have to remove the portion of the tooth that has the cavity and then the area must be filled in.
-A tooth colored filling works very well to hide the affected area.
+Some dentists routinely replace metal fillings.
+A white filling material works very well to hide the affected area.
 Tooth colored fillings are so discreet and natural looking it will be nearly impossible for anyone to notice that you have one.

 Covering dark teeth with dental crowns